 On the civil side, John brings his considerable trial experience to bear when handling civil litigation and business disputes.
 Having tried more than twenty cases to verdict, John prepares every case, big or small, as if it is going to trial.
 This approach quickly exposes the pressure points that make either a favorable verdict or a favorable settlement possible.

-John graduated in the top five percent of his class at UCLA School of Law.
+John graduated 7th in his class at UCLA School of Law.
 After law school, John was an Associate at Morrison & Foerster, LLP in San Francisco.
 He was a law clerk for the Honorable A. Wallace Tashima in the Ninth Circuit Court of Appeals.
 John went on to serve as a Deputy Federal Public Defender in the Central District of California, where he handled hundreds of challenging and unique cases and ultimately served as the Chief of the Los Angeles Trial Unit.
 John supervised 30 lawyers, led training in trial advocacy, and coordinated district-wide challenges to federal prosecutions.
 He co-authored the Motions Practice chapter of the 2010 treatise Defending a Federal Criminal Case.
 He was also an Adjunct Professor at Loyola Law School, where he taught Evidence for Trial Lawyers.

 Advancing Justice: The Legacy and Jurisprudence of the Honorable A. Wallace Tashima, January 25, 2019, UCLA School of Law

 China, Economic Espionage, and National Security: Government & Defense Perspectives, November 19, 2019, UC Irvine School of Law